Zetaphor/cables-patches-ops/content/openai-client/README.md

 # OpenAI Client

-This op uses the `openai` package from NodeJS to implement an OpenAI API client.
+This op uses the [`openai` package](https://www.npmjs.com/package/openai) to implement an OpenAI API client.
 It supports streaming responses and JSON mode.

 ### Inputs